freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 - Type `./countdown.sh arg1 arg2 arg3` in the terminal and press enter
 - Make sure you are in the `project` folder first
-- Enter `cd ~/project` in the terminal to get to the project folder if you aren't there

 ## 460. help

 ### 460.1

 Now it just prints the first argument.
-Your program will only need one argument, you will add an `if` statement to test it.
+Your program will test the first argument with an `if` to make sure it's a number that you can count down from.
 I wonder what the syntax would look like.
 Type `help` in the terminal to see if you can find anything.

 #### HINTS